This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Kick when someone comes near

-- Lose control of bowel and bladder after he has been potty-trained
+- Lose control of bowel and bladder after he or she has been potty-trained

 - Seem withdrawn and does not do normal activities, such as play

-- Touch, tug, rub, or massage his belly
+- Touch, tug, rub, or massage his or her abdomen

-- Your child's belly pain does not get better after a few hours.
+- Your child's abdominal pain does not get better after a few hours.

 - Your child has a fever.